Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/faq.rst

 .. faq:: How to change the hard-disk encryption password from within HEADS?

-   This is the prefered way to change the hard-disk encryption password.
+   This is the preferred way to change the hard-disk encryption password.
    Inside HEADS choose ``Options -> Change LUKS Disk Recovery Key passphrase`` and follow the instructions.